RAPID Centre for International Trade (RCIT)

 • The presentation recommended introducing regional support programmes to incentivize the decentralisation of industrial investment in Bangladesh.
 However, there is already a provision in place that encourages investment in disadvantaged regions.

-Seminar on Bangladesh's Pharmaceutical Industry: Preparing for LDC Graduation and Assessing the Impact on Exports Post-Graduation
+18 September 2024: Bangladesh's Pharmaceutical Industry: Preparing for LDC Graduation and Assessing the Impact on Exports Post-Graduation

 About the presentation: